move-up-icon

 It depends on which bridge service you use.
 If you decide to use the Boba bridge you have to pay the transaction cost of the underlying blockchain.
 If you decide to use a third party bridge, you should expect additional costs on top of that.
 This is for the service liquidity pools provide.

 Only if the centralized exchange supports Boba.
 Otherwise, you’ll have to bridge your assets back to the underlying L1 network, for example Ethereum.
 And from there you are able to transfer your assets into a centralized exchange.
+Never transfer assets directly from Boba (L2) to another blockchain, without the use of a bridge interaction (transaction).
+If you do so, your assets will probably get stuck or become permanently lost.

 Yes.
 All Boba deployments have their own block explorer.
 It allows users to find specific information about the state of Boba’s public ledger.
 Learn more about block explorers at our Web3 series.
+Boba Eth explorer, Boba Avax explorer, Boba BNB explorer, Boba Beam explorer, Boba Opera explorer.

-Does Boba have a native token?
+Does Boba Network have a native token?

 Yes.
 The Boba foundation launched its native network token called BOBA.
 It’s an Ethereum based token, also known as an ERC20 token.
-Meaning that it's compatible with all the EVM-Blockchain protocols such as Ethereum, Avalanche, Binance, Moonbeam and Fantom.
-You can find the official token contact here
+Meaning that it’s compatible with all the EVM-Blockchain protocols such as Ethereum, Avalanche, Binance, Moonbeam and Fantom.
+You can find the official token contact here.

-What is the purpose of the Boba token?
+What is the purpose of the BOBA token?

 BOBA is designed for serving specific use cases in the Boba ecosystem.
 We at Boba, are always striving to add more utility and expand the token capabilities to its full potential.
 BOBA can be used for governance, pay network fees, ecosystem growth and much more.
 Learn everything about BOBA’s use cases.

-Where can I buy the Boba token?
+Where can I buy the BOBA token?

 BOBA is available on most of the major markets, both centralized and decentralized.
 BOBA can be bought directly with fiat or swapped for digital assets.
 Learn more about cryptocurrencies or follow our step-by-step tutorial on buying crypto.

-How many Boba tokens are there?
+How many BOBA tokens are there?

 Yes.
 To transact on the Boba platform, you are charged a fee.
 Network fees on all Boba deployments can be paid in BOBA or protocol’s native token such as ETH.
 We implemented a “dual fee system” where the user has the freedom to choose their preferred payment.